peterolson/BigRational.js/README.md

  - `bigRat(1).equals(1)`

-`floor`
+`floor(toBigInt?)`
 ---
 Rounds down to the nearest integer.
+If the `toBigInt` argument is `true`, then it will return a bigInteger instead of a bigRational.

  - `bigRat(987.99999).floor().equals(987)`